 For CTOs & Engineering Leaders

-Whether you are a first-time CTO figuring out the role or a seasoned leader whose organization is scaling faster than you can handle alone, you need a senior peer who has been there.
-Not a coach with a framework.
-A practitioner who has built, scaled, and fixed product and technology organizations.
+Whether you are a first-time CTO figuring out the role or a seasoned leader whose organization is scaling faster than your capacity, you need a peer who has actually held the seat — not a consultant who interviewed other CTOs.
+We have built, scaled, and rescued technology organizations.
+We work with AI systems in production.
+That is a different kind of conversation than executive coaching.

 Adaptive Alchemy provides senior advisory for first-time and scaling CTOs and engineering leaders.
 We serve as a confidential sounding board for your hardest decisions: product strategy, architecture, org design, AI strategy, board communication, and team scaling.
 Our advisors have held these roles — the guidance comes from experience, not frameworks.